-March includes International Eating Disorders Awareness Week, so we spoke to Dr Eileen Feeney, Specialist Eating Disorder Consultant Psychiatrist at The Priory Hospital Woking.
+March includes International Eating Disorders Awareness Week, so we spoke to Dr Eileen Feeney, Specialist Eating Disorder Consultant Psychiatrist at Priory Hospital Woking.
 She discusses the importance of early intervention, the most effective treatment options and how best to approach a patient you are concerned about.

-Eating disorders are a complex mental health condition which can have serious life threatening consequences.
+Eating disorders are complex mental health conditions which can have serious life threatening consequences.
 They are not a fad or lifestyle choice and can have devastating effects on a person’s emotional and physical health.
 The earlier an individual seeks the correct treatment, the more likely they are to make a recovery.
 Research suggests that around 46% of anorexia patients and 45% of bulimia patients fully recover from the condition if treated.

 There are four main types of eating disorder: